nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 ### Configure the basic HTTPRoute

-This gateway defines a single listener on port 80.
-Since no hostname is specified, this listener matches on all hostnames.

-The HTTPRoute is typically deployed by the [application developer](https://gateway-api.sigs.k8s.io/concepts/roles-and-personas/#roles-and-personas_1).
-To deploy the `headers` HTTPRoute:
+Next, let's create a simple HTTPRoute that exposes the header application outside the cluster using the listener created in the previous section.To do this, create the following HTTPRoute:

 ```yaml
 kubectl apply -f - <<EOF